connexcs/docs/getting-started.md

 Deploying server with connexcs is real quick, once the checklist is complete you will be able to deploy the server.

 1. Click on Setup> My Servers
+2. Click on Add Server

  ![alt text][server]

-2. Choose Server Location
+3. Choose Server Location
-3. Enter the Server Name
+4. Enter the Server Name
-4. Check the confirmation box and click on Confirm button
+5. Check the confirmation box and click on Confirm button